esheldon/fitsio/README.md

 Description
 -----------

 This is a python extension written in c and python.
+Numerical python arrays are used for both reading and writing the data.

 A patched version of cfitsio 3.28 is bundled with this package.
 This is because most deployed versions of cfitsio in the wild don't have support for interesting features like tiled image compression.
-Also sometimes very new versions of cfitsio have bugs, e.g. the unpatched 3.28 (the latest as of september 2011) cannot read float and double from, or write signed or unsigned byte images to tile compressed images.
+Also sometimes newer versions of cfitsio have bugs.
 Bundling a version that meets our needs is a safe alternative.
+The patches to 3.28 fix the ability to read float and double images from tile-compressed HDUs and add back support for tile-compressed byte and unsigned byte images.

 Features
 --------

-- Read and write numpy arrays to and from image and binary table extensions.
+- Read from and write to image and binary table extensions.
-- Read arbitrary subsets of table columns and rows without loading the whole file.
+- Read arbitrary subsets of table columns and rows without loading the whole file.  e.g. for extension 1
+        >>> fits=fitsio.FITS(filename)
+        >>> data=fits[1].read(rows=rows, columns=columns)
+- Append rows to an existing table.
-- Read and write keywords.
+- Read and write header keywords.
 - Read and write images in tile-compressed format (RICE,GZIP,PLIO,HCOMPRESS).
-- Read/write gzip files.
-Read unix compress files (.Z,.zip)
+- Read/write gzip files directly.
+Read unix compress files (.Z,.zip).
-- TDIM information is used to return array columns in the correct shape
+- TDIM information is used to return array columns in the correct shape.
-- Correctly writes and reads string table columns, including array columns of arbitrary shape.
+- Write and read string table columns, including array columns of arbitrary shape.
-- Supports unsigned types the way the FITS standard allows, by converting to signed and using zero offsets.
-Note the FITS standard does not support unsigned 64-bit at all.
-Similarly, signed byte are converted to unsigned.
-- Correctly writes 1 byte integers table columns.
+- Supports unsigned integer types and signed bytes.
+- Query the columns and rows in a table.
+        >>> fits=fitsio.FITS(filename)
+        >>> rows=fits[1].where('x > 3 && y < 25')
+        >>> data=fits[1].read(rows=rows, columns=['x','y','index'])
-- read rows using slice notation
+- read rows using slice notation similar to numpy arrays
-- Select rows from tables using arbitrary expressions.
+        >>> data = fits[1][2:25]
+        >>> data = fits[1][rowlist]
 - data are guaranteed to conform to the FITS standard.

 Known CFITSIO Bugs